EHanML/EHanML.github.io/_pages/about.md

 <i class="far fa-sticky-note"></i> **Deep:** High level understanding of the statistical principiles behind ML algorithms.
   {: .notice--info}
   {: .text-justify}
 <i class="far fa-sticky-note"></i> **Connect the dots:** Here is a metaphor.
 Imagine each ML knowledge as a dot.
-Then most industry level applications are directly *leveraging* those dots (apply GAN with a dataset), most ML researches are *interpolating* those dots (inventing WGAN by replacing JS-divergence by Wasserstein distance), and very few ML reseaches are *extrapolating* (Ian Goodfellow inventing GAN).
-I am engaged in the interplotion of the dots, i.e., use the *convex hull* of my knowledge dots to solve real-world issues.
+Then most industry-level applications are direct *leveraging* those dots (applying GAN with a dataset), most ML researches are *interpolating* those dots (inventing WGAN by replacing JS-divergence with Wasserstein distance), and very few ML researches are *extrapolating* (Ian Goodfellow inventing GAN).
+I am engaged in the interpolation of the dots, i.e., use the *convex hull* of my knowledge dots to solve real-world issues.

 the **convex hull** of these dots
   {: .notice--info}